Bacalar Lagoon Mexico: The Complete Travel Guide

 Picaflor

 The place is really cute, with a beautiful outdoor garden and an internal artsy space.
-Their menu space from bakery goodies to eggs and smoothies among other healthy items.
+Their menu features bakery goodies, eggs, smoothies, and other healthy options.

 Open from 8 am to 4 pm